JafarAkhondali/openpixi-openpixi_javascript-securityfix-297416/README.md

 The k^3 gridpoints are organized as z x*y tiles inside a larger texture as in the picture below.
 Each grid point can now be looked up by choosing a tile index according to the z position and the x and y coordinate inside that tile.
 The position (0,0,0) relates to the bottom left pixel, while (k,k,k) would be the bottom right pixel of the last tile.
-Have a look at getUV() inside the acceleration shader for details about how the correct grid point for each position is found.
+Have a look at getUV() inside the acceleration shader (Shaders.js.getAccelerationShader()) for details about how the correct grid point for each position is found.

 ![texture](https://raw.githubusercontent.com/openpixi/openpixi_javascript/master/img.png)

-##Usage:

-After downloading you can run it by opening index.html in a browser of your choice.
-So far it has been tested successfully in Google Chrome, Mozilla Firefox and Internet Explorer.
-Note that in order to make it run floating-point textures and vertex shader textures need to be supported on your device.

-A few variables can be changed using the GUI.
-To make the particles move a value for E, m and q must be set.
-To apply changes, reset needs to be clicked.
-Currently particle movement and solving of the Lorentz-equation are implemented.
-Solving of the Maxwell Equations is under way.

-To edit the source code you can use any IDE that supports HTML and JavaScript or just a simple text editor.

 ##External links